Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 9345 questions found out of 13395 clips
+* 9397 questions found out of 13448 clips
-* 8963 non-trolling & on-topic questions found out of 9345 total questions
+* 9012 non-trolling & on-topic questions found out of 9397 total questions
-* 763 questions found with no other references
+* 776 questions found with no other references
 ## grouped by date
+* 2024-11-12: 15 of 49 questions found with no other references
 * 2024-11-05: 22 of 53 questions found with no other references
 * 2024-10-15: 15 of 48 questions found with no other references
 * 2024-10-01: 13 of 53 questions found with no other references